bvenneker/Chat64/ESP32 Sketch/readme.md

 **Only for cartridges that have the bootloader EEPROM.**

+**Update your Libraries and Boards in Arduino IDE** This revision uses ESP32 version 3.0 (in boards manager)

 1) Download the zip file from this folder and extract it.
 You now should have a folder called: C64_Chat_3_73 with all file files in it.

 <img src="/Artwork/updt1.png" width="300">